-Detailed genotypic, phenotypic descriptions and publication references for more than 660 mutant strain models, so far managed, archived and distributed by the CNR Monterotondo group, are available at
+Detailed genotypic, phenotypic descriptions and publication references for more than 760 mutant strain models, so far produced and/or imported, archived and publicly distributed by the CNR Monterotondo group, are available at

 The Infrafrontier-EMMA and MMC infrastructures are selectively supported by CNR, as detailed in its Activity Plans (in Italian).

-Since the initial establishment in 1996, the EMMA and Infrafrontier projects have gained continued financial support by the European Union’s Framework Programmes 4 to 7 and Horizon2020.
+Since the initial establishment in 1996, the EMMA and then Infrafrontier Infrastructure Consortia have gained continued financial support by the European Union’s Framework Programmes 4 to 7 and Horizon2020/HorizonEurope.

 The whole Infrafrontier-EMMA international network currently has more than 8000 distinct mutant strain models archived and available for distribution, while over 7000 strain requests from scientists world-wide have so far been served.